roman-milk/roman-milk.github.io/a-cell-phone-call.md

  At three forty-five I was parked in the IHOP parking lot across the street from the Best Western.
 I had a good view of the door to room 114 and I settled in to wait.
 At four twenty-five a man walked up to the door of room 114 and put his key in the door and entered.
 I recognized him from one of Candy's office Christmas parties.
 His name was Dave Maxxon and he was the manager of one of the offices in Candy's region.

  At five fifteen a familiar Chevy Tahoe pulled up in front of room 114 and parked.
 Candy got out, walked up to the door and knocked, the door opened and she went inside.
 I watched the door until five to seven and then I drove on home.
-Report_Story #2